sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-networkloadbalancing-core.md

 The Microsoft-Windows-NetworkLoadBalancing-Core component includes the settings for configuring and binding Network Load Balancing (NLB) to the adapters on this NLB cluster node.

-To enable this Network Load Balancing setting, the NetworkLoadBalancingFullServer package must be enabled in the Windows® image you are installing.
+To enable this Network Load Balancing setting, the NetworkLoadBalancingFullServer package must be enabled in the Windows image you are installing.
 To do this, use Windows System Image Manager to add the Microsoft-Windows-Foundation-Package to your answer file, and then configure the NetworkLoadBalancingFullServer package to enable it.
-For more information about adding and configuring packages, see the [Windows® Assessment and Deployment (Windows ADK) Technical Reference](http://go.microsoft.com/fwlink/?LinkId=206587).
+For more information about adding and configuring packages, see the [Windows Assessment and Deployment (Windows ADK) Technical Reference](http://go.microsoft.com/fwlink/?LinkId=206587).

 ## In This Section